Oladipupo-01/LITA-CAPSTONE-PROJECT/README.md

 - Structured Query Language(SQL) for quering the data
 - Power BI for data visualization

-  # Exploratory Data Analysis
-  ## For Sales Performance Analysis for a Retail Store:
+  ## Exploratory Data Analysis: Sales Performance Analysis for a Retail Store:
   - Data Cleaning and Prepation: The data given has about 50,000 records but the records were duplicated.
 To gain insights and avoid overstating the outcome, I embarked on removing duplicate and prepare the data for exploration.
-  ## Data Exploration: Excel and SQL
+  ## Data Exploration: Excel a
   In Excel: I carried out expolration of the data by using pivot table to summarize

     - Total Sales By Product